Home

 "As a student how did you define good performance?
 Give me an example of when you achieved this."

-For a comprehensive guide to mastering competency-based or behavioral questions go to the Behavioral Interview and review the sample questions and answers.
+For a comprehensive guide to mastering competency-based or behavioral questions go to the behavioral interview guide

 Your interview will also include some standard job interview questions.
-View these interview questions with sample answers by clicking on common job interview questions and answers.
+View these typical interview questions with sample answers by clicking on job interview questions and answers

 "Could you describe the tasks and assignments I will be involved in?"